National Union of Students (United Kingdom): Liar Liar campaign

 In the run up to the 2015 general election the NUS launched its Liar Liar campaign aimed at unseating members of Parliament (MPs) who broke promises regarding the cost of education.
 At an estimated cost of £40,000 and consisting of a social media campaign alongside billboards, the campaign was well-received by many students, but also came under criticism for being politically motivated specifically against Liberal Democrat MPs as opposed to members of all parties.

 Posters promoting the campaign were also removed from several railway stations on the grounds that Network Rail is an "arms length public sector body" and must therefore remain politically neutral.
 The NUS claimed that the removal of the posters was an attempt to "gag" the union.

 NUS president Toni Pearce defended the union's actions saying that the breach of a promise regarding tuition fees: "Wasn't a minor misdemeanour.
 It was an outright lie.
 We have an obligation to hold them to account for this, and we will."

+Disputes over Palestine

+In 2024, a controversy emerged surrounding the ousting of former president Shaima Dallali, after the NUS paid out a significant pre-tribunal settlement to her.
+Dallali was previously ousted in 2022 following an investigation over a social post she made regarding the Israeli–Palestinian conflict 10 years prior that the NUS claimed was anti-semitic.
+Dallali had previously apologised for the tweet.
+In a statement following the settlement, the NUS admitted that she should have been permitted to hold "pro-Palestinian and anti-Zionist beliefs."

+At the National Conference 2024, several student unions submitted a motion to be presented titled 'Solidarity with the people of Palestine and preserving the student movement'.
+With disagreements issued by NUS staff and NUS officers pressing for the motion to be diluted, the conference descended into chaos.
+Police were called to the conference floor as a precaution.
+The motion was voted through, but does not currently appear on the union's list of policies.

+In 2025, in an open letter organised by the Not My NUS campaign, student leaders threatened to disaffiliated from the NUS should it not take a pro-Palestinian stance.
+The campaign also criticised the NUS's adoption of IHRA definition of antisemitism in 2017, which they claimed legitimised targeting people who hold pro-Palestine beliefs.
+In a letter leaked by NUS staff to The Gaudie, it was revealed that the NUS executive had written to the CEOs of the students' unions involved to request their help in pressuring officers who had signed onto the open letter to un-sign it or face a ban on attendance at NUS events and training.

+The Not My NUS campaign responded with a vast referendum-based campaign to end affiliations to the NUS, leading to disaffiliation votes in a number of students' unions nationally, including from University of Cambridge in October 2025 and LSE in February 2026.